094459/blog/content/newsletter/aws-open-source-news-and-updates-63.md

 Rust is a language empowering everyone to build secure, reliable, and efficient software.
 Rust is becoming more widely used in cloud native, powering everything from lightning-fast service meshes and powerful developer tools to internet-scale distributed databases.

 Come explore what makes Rust a fantastic choice for new cloud native development, and learn about how the community uses Rust today.
-Find out [more and register here](https://aws-oss.beachgeek.co.uk/5y).

 **Container Day**
 **May 4, 2021 | 10:00AM - 6:00PM CEST**

 Container Day x KubeCon is a fully live, virtual day of sessions all about Amazon EKS and Kubernetes at AWS, hosted by Brent Langston and Adam Keller of Containers from the Couch.
 At this Day Zero KubeCon event, the AWS Kubernetes team will be revealing new launches, demoing products and features, covering best practices, and answering your questions live on Twitch!
 If you have a question before the event, you can email the team at awscontainerday@amazon.com and maybe get them answered.

-Find out more and to register, [click here](https://aws-oss.beachgeek.co.uk/cr).

 ### Stay in touch with open source at AWS